hfinkel/lfort/docs/InternalsManual.rst

 The Diagnostics Subsystem
 -------------------------

-The Clang Diagnostics subsystem is an important part of how the compiler communicates with the human.
+The LFort Diagnostics subsystem is an important part of how the compiler communicates with the human.
 Diagnostics are the warnings and errors produced when the code is incorrect or dubious.
-In Clang, each diagnostic produced has (at the minimum) a unique ID, an English translation associated with it, a :ref:`SourceLocation <SourceLocation>` to "put the caret", and a severity (e.g., ``WARNING`` or ``ERROR``).
+In LFort, each diagnostic produced has (at the minimum) a unique ID, an English translation associated with it, a :ref:`SourceLocation <SourceLocation>` to "put the caret", and a severity (e.g., ``WARNING`` or ``ERROR``).
 They can also optionally include a number of arguments to the dianostic (which fill in "%0"'s in the string) as well as a number of source ranges that related to the diagnostic.

-In this section, we'll be giving examples produced by the Clang command line driver, but diagnostics can be :ref:`rendered in many different ways
+In this section, we'll be giving examples produced by the LFort command line driver, but diagnostics can be :ref:`rendered in many different ways
 <DiagnosticClient>` depending on how the ``DiagnosticClient`` interface is
 implemented.
 A representative example of a diagnostic is: